Kelly Heck of Kelly Heck Photography asked me one day:

 Hey, want to go to a Pawpaw Festival?"

 I did want to go.
-I had heard of pawpaws and I was curious to try one.
-I had once heard of them referred to as the Hillbilly Mango.
+Pawpaws sounded delicious and I knew this was my chance to try one.
+Hillbilly Mango is apparently the slang for them.
 They are supposed to be sweet and have a custard like texture.
-They sounded delicious and I knew this was my chance to try one because they are hard to get apparently.
-You either need to know someone who has a tree or get lucky at a specialty farmer’s market and hope to stumble upon them.
+Apparently to try one, you either need to know someone who has a tree or get lucky at a specialty farmer's market.
 So, we went.

 So, long story short.
 The pawpaws are delicious.
 As one of their signs read: